MiRo1310/ioBroker.telegram-menu/docs/en/README.md

 -   Buttons must be separated by , and lines by &&
 -   All users must be spelled exactly as they were created in Telegram
 -   Each button may only appear once
+-   With the global user you can give several users the same menu, they must be specified there separated by a comma

 ### SetState

 -   Switch only toggles booleans, from true to false to true etc.
 -   If you specify a value, you can set it
+-   It is possible to have the setting of the value confirmed, placeholder for the value is &&

 ### GetState